lurifaxel/moonlander/README.md

 - Fuel‑limited thrust, rotational momentum.
 - Crash explosion with bouncing debris.
 - Ground‑sourced **dust** kicked up by the thrusters; size + opacity scale with proximity to the surface and exhaust ray impact.
+- Editor-placed **black holes** that tug ships, bombs, dust, and debris; cross the event horizon and the lander shreds into inward-spiraling fragments while the singularity remains untouched.
 - Success celebration confetti + pad glow.
 - Level regeneration **only after** a successful landing.
 - Start menu with a built-in level editor for custom terrain, spawn, and landing pads.